Putting in a ventilation system to your home can keep indoor air from becoming stagnant and control humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-Multiple scientific studies have found respiratory diseases, asthma and other health problems are due to poor indoor air quality.
+Many scientific studies have found respiratory diseases, asthma and other health conditions are due to poor indoor air quality.
 Allergies can also be aggravated by indoor air quality issues.

 10 Signs Your Home has Poor Indoor Air Quality

-If your family has symptoms that are bad at home and go away when you leave, you may be affected by indoor pollution.
+If your family has symptoms that are bad at home and go away when you leave, you may be suffering from indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

 - Ongoing cold or flu symptoms.
-A sore throat or runny nose that never improves could be related to air quality.
-This is especially true if you don’t feel sick when you leave your home.
+A sore throat or runny nose that never goes away could be related to air quality.
+This is especially true if you don’t have symptoms when you leave your home.

 - Exhaustion or feeling lightheaded.
-Taking in chemical pollutants can impact your energy levels.
+Taking in chemical pollutants can affect your energy levels.

 - Coughing and sneezing.
 Allergies or colds can cause these symptoms, but they shouldn’t be worse at home.

-- Too much dust despite periodic cleaning.
-You may need to upgrade your air filter or install a filtration system from Golden Seal Service Experts.
+- Too much dust despite weekly cleaning.
+You may need to upgrade your air filter or add a filtration system from Golden Seal Service Experts.

 - Humidity issues.
-Dryness can cause scratchy eyes and amplify respiratory issues.
+Dryness can cause red eyes and worsen respiratory symptoms.
 Too much moisture can lead to mold or mildew growth.

 - Nausea.
 This can be a reaction to the chemicals or pollutants in your home.
 It can also be a symptom of high carbon monoxide levels.
 Ensure that you have a working carbon monoxide detector in your home.